May 23, 2012

-With many homeowners doing their spring cleaning, some are replacing their old barbecue gas grills with a new one, just in time for the summer.
+With the summer season just around the corner, many people are replacing their old barbecue gas grills with a new one.
 Many parts of the grill can be recycled, including the gas tanks, but there are many safety factors to consider.
 Gershow Recycling says people must show great care in properly disposing of used propane gas tanks and other parts of the grill when bringing them in to be recycled.

 When disposing of a barbecue gas grill, observe the following rules: